anesum99/stanford_compression_library/Milestone.md

 constant time per symbol using the Alias method and subsequently speed up the decoding process. <br/>

 ## Literature Review
-1. rANS with static probability distributions https://fgiesen.wordpress.com/2014/02/18/rans-with-static-probability-distributions/
+1. rANS with static probability distributions<br/>
+ https://fgiesen.wordpress.com/2014/02/18/rans-with-static-probability-distributions/

  This paper gives an overview of rANS and its limitations.
 It then proposes the use of<br/>
  tables for faster decoding.

-2. Understanding ANS - 10 - Optimal normalized counts
+2. Understanding ANS - 10 - Optimal normalized counts <br/>
  http://cbloomrants.blogspot.com/2014/02/02-11-14-understanding-ans-10.html

  This paper provides insights on efficiently creating more accurate scaled probabilities<br/>